-The 2018 Fall CSA has sold out!
-We thank you for your support of Growing Together’s first CSA season.
+The 2018 Fall CSA has ended We thank you for your support of Growing Together’s first CSA season.

 Fall CSA Information

 What is a CSA?
 CSA, or Community Supported Agriculture, connects customers with farmers and supports relationship building between the two.
 A farmer offers a certain number of “shares” to the public - a weekly box or bag of produce from their farm.
 Interested customers purchase a membership in the farm and then receive a share of produce each week during the CSA season.

 By becoming a member of the Growing Together Fall CSA program, you’ll receive eight weeks of high quality, delicious vegetables and the opportunity to get to know the local farmer growing your food!